Khat vs. Kratom: A Comparison Chart

 Mood Support: Khat vs. Kratom

-Kratom enhances mood, but the effects don’t last.
+On the other hand, kratom is often used as a mood enhancer.
+Regularly, kratom effects kick in after 20-30 minutes, lasting about 2-3 hours.
 It’s powerfully euphoric while you’re on kratom.
 Afterward, the effect wears off and puts you back to square one.

 Benefits & Side Effects: Khat vs. Kratom